edoelas/agdb/_posts/2021-06-06-About-easy-to-implement-accesibility.md

 - [How to Meet WCAG (Quick Reference)](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0&showtechniques=141%2C146&currentsidebar=%23col_overview#contrast-enhanced): reference made by the Web Accesibility Initiative.

 - [jsColorblindSimulator](http://mapeper.github.io/jsColorblindSimulator/): the best color blind simulator for images I have found.
 Here it is the [github repo](https://github.com/MaPePeR/jsColorblindSimulator).
 Only thing missing is the option to download images.

+- [Coloring for Colorblindness](https://davidmathlogic.com/colorblind/): amazing post about colour palettes focused in color blind people.
+It has a colour picker that allows us to create a palete and simulates how it is seen by people with deuteranopia, protanopia and tritanopia.